-- Life to date (LTD) costs to December 31, 2012. - Spillway gates control the amount of water that can be discharged from the reservoir.
-They are generally used in times of flood to pass high inflows. - Smart Metering & Infrastructure Program amount includes both capital costs and operating expenditures subject to regulatory deferral.
+- 1 The capital expenditure amounts are presented to reflect the impact of IFRS and do not include dismantling or asset retirement costs. - 2 Life to date (LTD) costs to March 31, 2013. - 3 Spillway gates control the amount of water that can be discharged from the reservoir.
+They are generally used in times of flood to pass high inflows. - 4 Smart Metering & Infrastructure Program amount includes both capital costs and operating expenditures subject to regulatory deferral.